freeCodeCamp/freeCodeCamp/guide/english/machine-learning/unsupervised-learning/index.md

 -->
 What is Unsupervised Learning?

 Unsupervised learning allows us to approach problems with little or no idea what our results should look like.
 We can derive structure from data where we don't necessarily know the effect of the variables.
+The algorithm finds "hidden" structures in the data based on the attributes.
+This is especially useful if you have complex data sets.

+Unsupervised learning could be used in analytics to find patterns in the data.
+For instance, suppose you have data for an E-commerce site.
+You have a list of people and things they have ordered online this last week.
+You can now use unsupervised learning algorithms to find patterns in the data, predict the buying trend and formulate the business strategy as per the trend.

 Types:

-Clustering: Is used for exploratory data analysis to find hidden patterns or grouping in data.
+Clustering algorithms are frequently used for exploratory data analysis to find hidden patterns or grouping in data.
 Take a collection of 1,000,000 different genes, and find a way to automatically group these genes into groups that are somehow similar or related by different variables, such as lifespan, location, roles, and so on.

-Approaches to unsupervised learning include:

-clustering. k-means. mixture models. hierarchical clustering,anomaly detection.Neural Networks.
-Hebbian Learning.
-Generative Adversarial Networks.Approaches for learning latent variable models such as.
-Expectation–maximization algorithm (EM) Method of moments

-Few more Examples:
-Suppose you have data for an E-commerce site.
-You have a list of people and things they have ordered online this last week.
-You can now use Clustering Algorithms and find the pattern in the data, predict the buying trend and formulate the business strategy as per the trend.
+Neural networks are also often used to find structures in unlabeled data.
+Often, a self-organizing map (SOM) is trained that visualizes the data using a map.
+Similar data points are then placed closer together, creating clusters of data with similar properties.